 In 2011 Alexandra took the leap and started her own company – To Be Determined Theatre Company!
 Alexandra grew up in a small rural farming town and in her experience ‘community’ means that everyone’s input and hard work are essential to create the best possible process and result.
 This is the philosophy that demanded she create the To Be Determined Theatre Company as she wanted to ensure that theatre is a community effort, everyone in the company has a place, a voice, a role and reward from their hard work.
 These efforts should be celebrated all the way through the process, rather than just on opening night.

 Although she spends a lot of time on the road, Alexandra still makes time for her home town of Guelph.
 She has had the opportunity to adjudicate the Upper Grand District School Board Sears Festival, twice, and to continue working in the community as a director, play polisher and workshop leader for local companies.
-Alexandra was honoured to be selected as 1 of Guelph’s 40 young leaders under 40 and to be inducted into Theatre Ontario’s Talent Bank as a ‘Professional in the Field of Children’s Theatre’.
+Alexandra was honoured to be selected as 1 of Guelph’s 40 young leaders under 40.
 She has worked very hard to follow her passion for theatre and youth and to never stop striving to learn more.
 Alexandra loves that there is always more to do, more to try and more to challenge her in this field!